New York—March 28, 2012

 Hospitalys is on schedule for a spring debut of its initial phase.
 Leaders of both Amil Par and Hospital for Special Surgery will mark the occasion with an educational event and inaugural ceremony March 28.
 Visiting Rio to participate will be Orthopedic Surgeon-Scientist Scott A. Rodeo, M.D., and Laura Robbins, DSW, senior vice president for education and academic affairs and an associate scientist in the research division at Hospital for Special Surgery.

-Dr. Rodeo, co-chief of the Sports Medicine and Shoulder Service at Hospital for Special Surgery, will highlight the program with a keynote lecture on “The Future of Orthopaedics.”
+Dr. Rodeo, co-chief of the Sports Medicine Service at Hospital for Special Surgery, will highlight the program with a keynote lecture on “The Future of Orthopaedics.”
 He will address the future impact of research advances now in the laboratory such as stem cells and other emerging biologic approaches and their healing potential for regenerative therapies in elite/Olympic level athletes as well as other orthopedic injuries.

 “Hospital for Special Surgery, a world leader in orthopedics, is the ideal partner for this initiative,” said Casio Zandona, CEO/RJ for Amil Par., “as they have the insight and depth of experience in general orthopedics as well as sports medicine that result in best outcomes for our patients.”